 Cost sharing is not required.
 However, any commercial contributions will be considered as part of the evaluation.
-See Part IV, Section C, Phase II Funding Commitment and Phase III Follow-On Funding Commitment and Part V, Section A, 2.
-Merit Review Criteria.
+See Part IV, Section C, Phase II Funding Commitment (Commercial Contribution) [OPTIONAL] and Phase III Follow-On Funding Commitment [OPTIONAL] and Part V, Section A, Merit Review Criteria number 2.